mikesmallhelp/wacat/README.md

 indicates that wacat successfully completed the authentication process.

-### Do more complicated authentication
+### Perform more complicated authentication

-Here is an application with a more complicated authentication
+Here is an example of an application with a more complex authentication process:

 ![](doc/more-complicated-auth-picture-1.png)